 A third option would be to work as a building assessor or appraiser, where you'll find job opportunities with government, real estate firms, and other private companies.

-The latest report from the Government of Canada Job Bank shows steady demand for appraisers and drafting technicians in Montreal.
+The Government of Canada Job Bank shows strong demand for appraisers and drafting technicians in Montreal.
 And the growing field of sustainable architecture is creating opportunities for specialization in eco-friendly design.

 Starting sustainable architecture training in Montreal

-Your first step is to look at the program requirements, and talk with an academic advisor, to make sure you're a good fit for this training.
+Your first step is to look at the program details, and talk with an Admissions Advisor, to make sure you're a good fit for this career.